Reinforcement Learning for Charging Optimization of Inhomogeneous Dicke Quantum Batteries: Simulation Results and Discussion

 To assess the agent's ability to learn protocols under inhomogeneous conditions, we tested three disordered quantum battery systems with distinct qubit frequencies (independently sampled from $U[0.5, 1.5]$): (1) Env1: $[0.8745, 1.4507, 1.2320, 1.0987]$; (2) Env2: $[0.9170, 1.2203, 0.5001, 0.8023]$; (3) Env3: $[0.7220, 1.3707, 0.7067, 1.4186]$.
 Within each system we vary observability by exposing the agent to one of four observable regimes based on physical quantities: \begin{enumerate} \item full state $|\psi(t)\rangle$; \item individual TLS expected energies $E_j(t)$; \item energies plus all possible first-order averages $\langle \hat{\sigma}_x^{(j)} \rangle_t$, $\langle \hat{\sigma}_y^{(j)} \rangle_t$ and $\langle \hat{\sigma}_z^{(j)} \rangle_t$ with $j\in\{1,2,\cdots,N\}$; \item energies plus first-order averages and all possible second-order correlations $\langle \hat{\sigma}_\alpha ^{(i)} \hat{\sigma}_\beta^{(j)}\rangle_t$ with $\alpha,\beta\in\{x,y,z\}$ and $i,j\in\{1,2,\cdots,N\}$. \end{enumerate}

 During training we log the ergotropy achieved by all charging protocols explored by the agent and, for each setting, report the best value attained (i.e., the maximum over explored protocols).

-\subsection{Performance Analysis}
+\subsection{Performance analysis}

-The numerical results are summarized in Table~\ref{tab:results} and the training processes are visualized in Fig.~\ref{fig:results_training}.
+The numerical results are summarized in Table~\ref{tab:results} and the training processes are visualized in Fig.~\ref{fig:results_training}, where the return is smoothed using an exponential moving average (EMA) with coefficient $\gamma_G$, defined as $\bar{G}_t = \gamma_G \bar{G}_{t-1} + (1-\gamma_G) G_t$, where $G_t$ is the return at episode $t$, $\bar{G}_t$ is the EMA-smoothed return, and $\gamma_G \in [0,1)$ controls the smoothing strength.
 Fig.~\ref{fig:results_protocol} further displays, for Env1, the best charging protocol identified among the five seeds and the corresponding ergotropy trajectory.
+Additional metrics across seeds, including distribution of final ergotropies and convergence rates, are provided in Appendix~\ref{app1}.
 From these results, we draw several key findings.

 Under full observability, the agent attains the highest possible ergotropy, learning near-optimal charging protocols.
 It also exhibits the smallest variability across seeds, as evidenced by the narrowest shaded region in Fig.~\ref{fig:results_training}.
 This indicates that access to the complete state enables the agent to make consistent, high-quality control decisions.